My Top 5 Favorite Traditional Dishes You Need To Try – German Style!

 I’ve found the most popular versions thanks to nutritionist and food blogger Sarah Garone, and her article on Greatist.
 She describes it as a blank canvas for a variety of flavors, with the most popular being Cheese, herbs, green peas, smoked salmon, and sweet potato.

-These are the versions I tested, each one phenomenal in its way.
+These are the versions I tested, each one phenomenal in its own way.

 There are some other popular versions I haven’t tried yet, such as Spaetzle with wild mushrooms and German lentils with Spaetzle.